We believe our hospital rates as one of the best in Alachua County in the ability to provide the highest level of medical care for our patients.

-Our state of the art facility includes two surgery suites, an emergency ward, treatment areas, boarding kennels with separate areas for cats, exotics and dogs (indoor or air-conditioned indoor/outdoor), an extensive in-house pharmacy, and a digital x-ray suite (one of few privately owned fully digital systems in central Florida).
-In September 2016 we added a human grade Digital Dental Radiology system to out tool set.
+Our state-of-the-art facility includes three exam rooms, separate prep and surgery areas, an emergency ward, treatment areas, boarding kennels with separate housing for cats, exotics and dogs (indoor or air-conditioned indoor/outdoor); an extensive in-house pharmacy; an extensive in-house laboratory; and a fully digital x-ray suite.
+In September 2016 we added a human grade Digital Dental Radiology system.
+Fully digital x-ray systems reduce the amount of x-rays received by both the patient and the operator, compared to non-digital systems.
 Our cutting edge in-house laboratory allows us to obtain fast diagnostic results when your pet needs it the most, rather than the usual 24 to 48 hour wait associated with off-site labs.

 We ran and funded a program called "Operation PitNip" that provided free spays and neuters for Pit Bulls for seven years.
 By the time we ended the program in April of 2012, we had spayed and neutered over 1750 pit-bull-type dogs for free.